 For individuals with vitamin deficiencies, supplementation can help prevent loss of muscle, strength, falling, and the progression of hyperglycemia.
 Aging can be accomplished strength training, aerobic exercise, a healthy diet, and the regular monitoring of body composition.

 .
 The muscles have a harder time rebuilding/repairing and can experience sarcopenia and malnutrition.
 It is not about getting a flawless physique, but about being able to participate in activities and maintain a healthy lifestyle.
 Achieving functional fitness through:

-Twice a week strength training
+- Twice a week strength training

-Five-time a week moderate cardiovascular fitness
+- Five-time a week moderate cardiovascular fitness

 Weight Loss Techniques – Push Fitness Center

 Dr. Alex Jimenez�s Blog Post Disclaimer

 The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.* Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*